whodevil/muchsync/muchsync.1.md

     is running, particularly if network file systems allow a replica to be accessed from multiple machines.

+\--newid
+:   Muchsync requires every replica to have a unique 64-bit identifier.
+    If you ever copy a notmuch database to another machine, including the muchsync state, bad things will happen if both copies use muchsync, as they will both have the same identifier.
+Hence, after making such copy and before running muchsync to synchronize mail, run `muchsync --newid` to change the identifier of one of the copies.

 \--version
 :   Report on the muchsync version number